JohnCobb777/learngit/docs.md

-This documentation describes how to use the Pavel robotic toothbrush.
+This documentation describes how to use the Karel robotic toothbrush.

 **Note** This toothbrush is totally safe to use for children, adults, pets, wildlife and trees.